Packetizer

 Some service providers provide users with devices that implement H.248 or MGCP (or comparable protocols).
 In the core of the network, some device serving as the MGC provides the H.323 or SIP logic necessary to properly terminate VoIP calls around the world.

 Outside of H.323/SIP and H.248/MGCP, there are also non-standard protocols introduced by various companies that have been very successful in the market.
 Skype is one such company that has been extremely successful using a proprietary protocol.
 Which protocol is best for you?
-It really depends on your requirements, but most people simply want to make a phone call and, as such, it really does not matter.
+It really depends on your requirements, but most people simply want to make a phone call and, as such, it really does not matter, so long as it works for you.